AN ARTIST-LED TATTOO STUDIO

 Good use of negative space to make the experience feel premium and calming.

-Clear visual hierarchy through typography to let the user know where they are with one quick scan of the page.
+Clear visual hierarchy through the use of typography to let the user know where they are with one quick scan of the page.

 DESIGN SYSTEM